stefanwille/redis-client-benchmarks/Ruby/README.md

 ## Install

-This code needs the [redis-rb](https://github.com/redis/redis-rb) client library.
+This code needs the [redis-rb](https://github.com/redis/redis-rb) and [hiredisrb](https://github.com/redis/hiredis-rb) client libraries.

-On MacOs X, install via
+I have measured redis-rb with the pure Ruby and the Hiredis driver.

+Install via

 ```
-$ gem install redis
+$ bundle install
 ```

-I used version 3.2.1 at the time of this writing.

 ## Run